-- How much seed can a Seed Check Tech check?
+- How much seed can a Seed Check Seed Tech check?

 - Is seed automatically graded when purity and germination tests are requested?

-No, You have to ask us to act as your grader.
+No. You have to ask us to act as your grader.
 One of our seed grader analysts will then do the appropriate tests and apply a grade to the sample.
 We have graders qualified for all crop kinds to grade for import, by document or by analysis.
 Most crop kinds need a Purity and Germination test for Grading.
-Barley will also require a True Loose Smut test.
+Barley also requires a True Loose Smut test.

-- Do I need to fill out a sampler declaration form?
+- When do I need to fill out a Sampler Declaration form?

 - How do I send a sample?

 Yes.
-We have these tests done the day they arrive to help you with your seed export to the United States.
+We complete these tests the day the samples arrive in order to help you with your seed export to the United States.
 The test is a type of purity test for Federal Noxious Weeds (FNW’s) of the United States of America.
-The seed must be of Canadian origin or US returned seed.
-We need a sampler name and a lot size to complete the documentation.
+The seed must be either of Canadian origin or US Returned seed and we’ll need a Sampler name and lot size to complete the documentation.

 - Can I grade Native Seed and other Kinds not listed in the Seed Tables (Schedule I) of the Seed Regulations?

 No, Kinds not on the tables cannot be graded.
 They must meet minimum purity standards of the table they fit into, according to 6(2) of the Canada Seeds Act.
 They are not required to meet standards for germination or %pure seed but may be required to meet % other crop or weed seeds by count or by %.
 The market place usually does require a Percentage test (Link to purity Section) as well as a germination or TZ viability test.

 - What is %PLS or Percent Pure Live Seed?